jiajingchen/jiajingchen.github.io/_posts/2020-11-28-stat110-probability.md

   nav: "docs"
 ---

 I have always been fascinated by probability and statistics ever since I was in high school.
 I have taken a few courses in probability from school and online courses.
 But I would say that Joe's probability course is one of my favorite courses of all time!
-It helped me gasp a deeper understanding in distribution and conditional probability.
+It helped me grasp a deeper understanding in distribution and conditional probability.
 It also helped me connect the dots between different distributions and their applications.

 Early this year, I have been watching the videos of STAT 110 Probability by Professor Joe Blitzstein on [Youtube](https://www.youtube.com/playlist?list=PL2SOU6wwxB0uwwH80KTQ6ht66KWxbzTIo) for 3 times.
 I almost listened to it before I went to bed every night!